socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 Furthermore, technology concepts also have to be decided: middleware and frameworks such as component containers, communication protocols and message exchange formats, cluster and deployment managers (for instance, Spring Boot and Docker running in a public cloud).

-The [arc42 website](https://docs.arc42.org/section-4/) suggests a table format to capture these early decisions; complementary to that, the overall architecture and selected parts should also be visualized to accommodate the information needs of the different types of stakeholders <!-- TODO link to MRM/SOAD meta issue blog post when there -->
+The [arc42 website](https://docs.arc42.org/section-4/) suggests a table format to capture these early decisions; complementary to that, the overall architecture and selected parts should also be visualized to accommodate the information needs of the different types of stakeholders. <!-- TODO link to MRM/SOAD meta issue blog post when there -->

 ### Goal and Purpose (When to Use and When not to Use)